snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/client-hints/index.md

 ---
-title: "Client hints"
+title: "Client Hints"
 sidebar_position: 150
 ---

-# Client hints tracking
+# Client Hints tracking

 ```mdx-code-block
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 ```

-[Client Hints](https://www.chromium.org/updates/ua-ch) are being rolled out across a number of browsers and are an alternative to the tracking the User Agent, which is particularly useful in those browsers which are freezing the User Agent string.
+User-agent [Client Hints](https://www.chromium.org/updates/ua-ch) are being rolled out across a number of browsers and are an alternative to the tracking the user-agent, which is particularly useful in those browsers which are freezing the user-agent string.

+The Client Hints context entity is **automatically tracked** once configured.

-## Installation
+## Install plugin

 <Tabs groupId="platform" queryString>
   <TabItem value="js" label="JavaScript (tag)" default>